DanielleDaly/Milestone-Project-2/README.md

 - I confirmed that all the buttons work correctly: The Game buttons, the "Play Again" button and the "Reset" button.

-- I confirmed that the "Winner Message" is displays the correct message when the player wins and when the computer wins.
+- I confirmed that the "Winner Message" displays the correct message when the player wins and when the computer wins.

 - I confirmed that the correct images are displayed throughout the game.